 Here’s what you need to know about IDPs and how you can apply for one before your next international trip.

 International Driving Permits: the basics

-In Australia, IDPs can only be obtained from the various state and territory motoring bodies – such as NRMA in New South Wales, RACV in Victoria, RACQ in Queensland, RAA in South Australia and RAC in Western Australia – so if you find them available anywhere else, know that you’re buying an invalid counterfeit.
+In Australia, IDPs can be obtained only from state and territory motoring bodies – such as NRMA in New South Wales, RACV in Victoria, RACQ in Queensland, RAA in South Australia and RAC in Western Australia.

-With IDPs usually costing just $39 from the official motoring bodies, there’s no need to chance it elsewhere: and once issued, your IDP is valid for 12 months or until the expiry date shown on your licence, whichever is first.
+An IDP from those official Australian motoring bodies costs less than $50 and is valid for 12 months or until the expiry date shown on your licence, whichever is first.

 To obtain an IDP you’ll also need to be over 18, submit a passport-style photograph with your application and hold a valid Australian drivers licence issued in any state.

 As you’d expect, holding only a learners permit won’t get you an IDP, although both ‘open’ and ‘provisional’ Australian licences are eligible.